 - Participate in unit performance improvement initiatives.

-- Current licensure with the Board of Nursing for the State of Texas or Nurse Licensure Compact and BLS certification are required
+- Current licensure with the Board of Nursing for the State of Texas or Nurse Licensure Compact and BLS America Heart Association certification required

 - One (1) year of professional nursing experience

 - Two (2) years of PICU experience preferred